-Aloo Gobi recipe is a healthy and delicious stir-fry made with potato, and cauliflower infused with Indian spices, and extremely easy to make in Instant Pot Pressure Cooker.
+Aloo Gobi recipe is a healthy and delicious stir-fry made with potato, and cauliflower infused with Indian spices, and extremely easy to make on the stovetop or Instant Pot Pressure Cooker.
 Aloo translates to Potato, and the Gobi (Gobhi) means Cauliflower in Hindi.
 This Aloo Gobi Masala Curry recipe is Vegan, Gluten-free, and Paleo.

 Jump to: